 Dr. Davis directs a study abroad course in Ghana during the summer focused on global health.
 She is interested in the psychology of community change in poverty-stricken areas in Ghana.
 This program partners with two schools in Ghana and is working toward building libraries within these schools.
 For more information on the Ghana program, check out our facebook page: Tulsa2Ghana.

 For students interested in applying to work with Dr. Davis as a graduate student, she may be taking one to two students for the upcoming fall of 2018.
 You can find the latest information about current projects we are running in the TRAPT lab here and may contact the TRAPT lab manager, Chelsea Cogan [firstname.lastname@example.org] for more information.
-You may also find more information about projects conducted through the interdisciplinary research institute [TITAN] at and may contact the TITAN coordinator, Mollie Rischard with any questions.
+You may also find more information about projects conducted through the interdisciplinary research institute [TITAN].

 To view Dr. Davis’ vita, please click here.